- This race regulation is an integral part of the contract between the organizer and the participants.

 - Private escorts of participants on foot, with bicycles or the like are not allowed.
 In the children’s run, it is allowed to accompany the child on foot by an adult.

 - There is a general ban on driving throughout the course.
 Carrying dogs, strollers, etc. is not allowed!

 - Short cuts and other unauthorized aids are not permitted.
 Those who do not complete the course according to the route map or begin before the official start time will be disqualified.

 - About disqualifications, the sporting director of the Organizing Committee decision is final.

 - Registrations can be made in writing by means of the registration form (payment slip of the official flyer) or online on the website of the organizer at winterthur-marathon.ch or directly at DataSport, www.datasport.com.
 Registrations by phone or e-mail will not be accepted.
 By registering, the participant accepts the race regulations of the Winterthur Marathon.

-- The organizer reserves the right to disqualify participants at any time without reimbursement of the participation fee, if they either made false personal details when registering or suspected that they are taking unauthorized substances (doping).
+- The organizer reserves the right to disqualify participants at any time without reimbursement of the participation fee, due to false personal details when registering or suspicion of consumption of unauthorized substances (doping).

 - Falsely duplicated online registrations will not be refunded, but entitle you to a freestart at the Winterthur Marathon in the following year.